LazyFoxStudio/Project-2/adria.md

 The implementation in code has been done by adapting his research on a [Cutscene Manager](https://adria-f.github.io/Cutscene-Manager/) in order to work as a sequence of steps or "missions" that have to be accomplished to move forward into the tutorial.

+## Game videos
+Created the videos that can be seen in the [main page](https://lazyfoxstudio.github.io/Project-2/) of this web.
+The trailer and the gameplay preview.

 ## QA
 As part of the team, has contributed on the QA by looking for bugs and solving them when possible